Local Loop: Modeling Neighborhood Vitality Through Behavior

 Pedestrian engagement, business clustering, spatial comfort, and environmental cues significantly increase stationary human behavior, such as pausing, standing, lingering, waiting, browsing, interacting

-“Staying” Activity as Indicator for Urban Vitality
+Research Context: “Staying” Activity as Indicator for Urban Vitality

 This project treats stationary behavior as an observable indicator of how people experience streets and neighborhood environments